outsidedav/swift/getting_started/installing.md

     pod '<SDK Name>'
 end
 ```
-{: screen}
+{: codeblock}

 Then run `pod install`, and open the generated `.xcworkspace` file.

-For more information on using Cocoapods, refer to the [Cocoapods Guides](https://guides.cocoapods.org/using/index.html).
+For more information on using Cocoapods, see the [Cocoapods Guides](https://guides.cocoapods.org/using/index.html).

 ## Installing with Carthage
 {: #installing_with_carthage}

-To install an SDK with Carthage, simply add this line to your Cartfile:
+To install an SDK with Carthage, add this line to your `Cartfile`:

 ```
 github "<github org name>/<github project name>"
 ```
-{: screen}
+{: codeblock}

 Then run `carthage update`.
-Once the build is finished, add the generated frameworks to your project.
+After the build is finished, add the generated frameworks to your project.

-For more information on using Carthage, refer to the [Carthage README](https://github.com/Carthage/Carthage#getting-started).
+For more information on using Carthage, see the [Carthage README](https://github.com/Carthage/Carthage#getting-started).

-## Installing with Swift Package Manager
+## Installing with Swift package manager
 {: #installing_with_swift_package_manager}

-To install an SDK using Swift Package Manager, simply add the following line to your dependencies in your Package.swift:
+To install an SDK using Swift Package Manager, add the following line to your dependencies in your `Package.swift`:

 ```
 .Package(url: "<SDK git url>")
 ```
-{: screen}
+{: codeblock}

 Then run `swift build`.

-For more information on using Swift Package Manager, refer to the [Swift Package Manager Overview](https://swift.org/package-manager/).
+For more information on using Swift Package Manager, see the [Swift Package Manager Overview](https://swift.org/package-manager/).

-## Installing Manually
+## Installing manually
 {: #installing_manually}

 To install an SDK manually, download the SDK and manually add the source files into your project.